 How to Make Easy 30-Minute Paleo Mongolian Beef:

-Cut the flank steak into 2-inch pieces (thin strips turn out more tender!) and place in a mixing bowl.
 Add the tapioca flour along with a sprinkle of sea salt and black pepper.
 Toss everything together until the beef is well-coated.

-Pour in the sauce and bring to a full boil.
+Pour in the garlic ginger sauce and bring to a full boil.
 Cook, stirring occasionally, until the sauce is very thick and the beef is cooked through, about 5 minutes.
 Season the beef with sea salt to taste.

 Stir in the chopped green onion and serve with choice of sides!

-If you’re a fan of fried rice, consider my Basil Fried Rice, Kimchi Fried Rice or Pineapple Fried Rice as a side dish.
+If youโre a fan of fried rice, consider my Basil Fried Rice, Kimchi Fried Rice or Pineapple Fried Rice as a side dish.

 More Healthy Asian-Inspired Recipes: